-The General Manager will determine which employees shall be required to wear uniform clothing in the performance of their duties.
-Employees required to wear uniform clothing, specifically those individuals readily visible to the general public, may be provided with a pre-approved District uniform.
+The District managerGeneral Manager will determine which employees shall be eligible for, and required to wear uniform clothing in the performance of their duties.
+Employees required to wear uniform clothing, specifically those individuals readily visible to the general public, may be provided with a preapproved District uniform.
 If a complete District uniform is not provided by the District, the following clothing allowances shall apply:

-Jeans - If not already provided as part of the District uniform, an employee who is required to wear standard dark blue denim jeans on the job may receive reimbursement for up to six new pairs each year at a rate of 70% of the cost of each pair of jeans..
+Jeans - If not already provided as part of the District uniform, an employee who is required to wear standard dark blue denim jeans on the job may receive reimbursement for up to six new pairs each year.
+The employee will reimburse the District 30 at a rate of 70% of the cost of the each pair of jeans.